dr0i/fid-lod-paper/fid-lod.md

 and the [Open Definition](http://opendefinition.org/) and the best practices of the wider web community.
 > * *Transparency*.
-Rules of conduct, project plans, minutes, plans for new features, and other artifacts are open, public, and easily accessible
+Rules of conduct, project plans, minutes, plans for new features, and other artifacts are open, public, and easily accessible.
 > * *Inclusion*.
 Our projects are open to all; we provide the  same opportunity to all.
 Everyone participates with the same rules; there are no rules to exclude any potential contributors which include, of course, direct  competitors in the